tialaramex/realistic/README.md

 On the other hand, if you encounter bugs or inadequacies in this code, chances are blame for those lies entirely with me as its programmer

-In some places the natural way to express the API in Rust differs from Java and I intend to explain such deviatione below, but for now the nature of the work often makes that impractical.
+In some places the natural way to express the API in Rust differs from Java and I intend to explain such deviations below.

+### Conversions

+Where applicable the Rust conversion APIs (From, Into, TryFrom, TryInto) are made available for these types.

+You can convert f32 or f64 (IEEE floating point values) into a Rational or Real.
+You can convert a Real back to the closest floating point value.
+This should round trip correctly, note that these convert to the closest binary fraction *not* to the decimal fraction as displayed.
+Conversions from f32 or f64 are fallible, as both NaN and Infinity do not have equivalents in these types.

+You can convert i32 or i64 directly into a Real.

+### Arithmetic operators on Rational and Real

 Unlike Java, Rust has "Operator overloading" or rather, we can implement many arithmetic operators for user defined types.
 This means that where the Java API provides named functions, in many cases the Rust API provides operators, such as + (impl Add) and * (impl Multiply)

 I have chosen not to provide this capability for Computable, this might be revisited later

+### Naming

 `BoundedRational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap